Canadian police: 1 suspect in stabbings has been found dead

 Deadly mass stabbings are rarer than mass shootings, but have happened around the world.
 In 2014, 29 people were slashed and stabbed to death at a train station in China’s southwestern city of Kunming.
 In 2016, a mass stabbing at a facility for the mentally disabled in Sagamihara, Japan, left 19 people dead.
 A year later, three men killed eight people in a vehicle and stabbing attack at London Bridge.

-She couldn’t provide a motive, but the chief of the Federation of Sovereign Indigenous Nations suggested the stabbings could be drug-related.
+On Monday, Blackmore said police were still determining the motive, but on Sunday the chief of the Federation of Sovereign Indigenous Nations echoes suggestions the stabbings could be drug-related.

 “This is the destruction we face when harmful illegal drugs invade our communities, and we demand all authorities to take direction from the chiefs and councils and their membership to create safer and healthier communities for our people,” said Chief Bobby Cameron.